Wednesday, December 9, 2020

 Analysis: There's a lot going on in this epic, story-wise.
 Two pre-prologues deserve special mention: Bad Frendz (Progs 955-959) and The Scorpion Dance (Progs 1125-1132).
 Bad Frendz is one of the earliest hints of the 'Frendz' organization, the central villain in Doomsday.
 But really, the story is about insanely powerful baddie Vitus Dance, a Cursed Earth mutant with a giant face and scaly skin as only Carlos Ezquerra can deliver.
 The Frendz are mentioned here and there over the next couple of years – not least in the Pit – but only in short, one-off bursts.
 We learn that their leader is Nero Narcos, a man who is functionally dead but exists first as a mobster's head in a jar, then as a mobster's head on a robot body, and, ultimately, a robot head on a robot's body, albeit still controlled by the living brain of human mobster Nero Narcos.

 Vitus Dance returns in micro-epic The Scorpion Dance, essentially a sequel to 'Bad Frendz' but also a sequel to actual epic-length story Beyond the call of Duty, and, as if that weren't enough, a pre-prologue to Doomsday.
 Wagner was clearly having a ton of fun pulling together several plots at once during this period!
 Dance escapes, somewhat deliberately as part of a Narcos scheme to help further his position.
 By the time he's caught, Narcos is poised to unleash Doomsday, and Justice Dept can't do much about it.
+All these prologues are, in my view, better than the final epic that ties them off.

 Artwork here by Cam Kennedy, whose very presence suggests that this tale has tendrils stretching back into Dredd's past.